friuns2/BlackFriday-GPTs-Prompts/gpts/optiprompt-structual-approach.md

 Once you have understood the above, respond with "Understood" and ask me what kind of prompt you would like to create.
 }
 ```

+## Welcome Message
+What do you want to ask ChatGPT?

 ## Conversation